-When styling a hairstyle like this, it is important to add a product such as an SPF leave-in conditioner to the braids and scalp.
+When constructing a hairstyle like this, it's important to add a product such as an SPF leave-in conditioner to the braids and scalp.
 This will keep the braided hair healthy, prevent frizzing and protect exposed scalp from harmful rays from the sun.

 Cornrow Braids With Messy Strands